CSDP RESEARCH SUPPORT INITIATIVES

 IV.
 Plan for IRB approval.
 For proposals involving human subjects, approval by the university’s Institutional Review Board (IRB) is required before CSDP will transfer monies or reimburse costs.

-Eligible CSDP-affiliated students can access the online application here and should submit their applications online by October 15, 2014 for the fall 2014 round of funding.
+Eligible CSDP-affiliated students can access the online application here and should submit their applications online by April 30, 2015 for the spring 2015 round of funding.